They may make you feel safe. But it seems gloves and face masks could be polluting the planet more than they’re worth. Image above by Reuters

 It’s unfortunate that some countries, like the UK, will force people to wear masks, even though the WHO has repeatedly said doing so is pointless in protecting people from Coronavirus.
 The effects of this will be disastrous for our planet, and can even harm our health.

 Some airlines are also threatening that those who refuse to wear a mask will not be allowed to board.
-Some fined for not covering your nose and mouth.
+Some ride-hailing services are making changes to their policies to make it mandatory for employees and patrons to wear a face mask.
+In some countries, you can be fined for not covering your nose and mouth.
 In others, you can be refused entry.
-Certain shops are also refusing to allow customers in unless they are wearing a useless face covering.are making changes to their policies to for employees and patrons to wear a face mask.
-In some countries, you can be
+Certain shops are also refusing to allow customers in unless they are wearing a useless face covering.

 Personally, I would refuse to shop anywhere that mandates a mask, and there’s no way I would limit the oxygen I’m breathing by wearing a mask on a plane (where air quality is already questionable).